-From the Main menu, press to select one of the 16 language choices.
-The set language is only available in weigh mode.
+The 1280 has 16 language choices, setting the language is only available in weigh mode.
 Configuration mode will remain in English.

 - 1. Press Language to display the list of available languages. - 2.
 Select the desired language. - 3.
 Press to save the selection and return to the weigh mode.